MechSatsujin/Legacy-Launcher-Installer/README.md

 Run ``bash remove-tl`` on the terminal and it will prompt you a password, and after that, the uninstallation is gonna work.

 # Is this from the official developers?
 No. I am not one of the developers or an affiliate of this launcher, I'm just a minecraft player.
 I made this for fun.
-They can inform me if they are appreciated my project and use it as a alternative.
+They can inform me if they are appreciate my project and use it as a alternative.

 # **CREDITS**
 --------------